 There is a discouraging extent of research studies showing that the widely lauded benefits of fluoride dental health are more imagined than real.
 The fallout of sustained fluoride intake on general health is the core concern.
 Again, there is a mass of research literature on this matter, freely available and even being talked about across the globe.

 However, this effort of endeavor was not considered by the York Review when their proposition was changed from "Studies of the effects of fluoride on health" to "Studies on the effects of fluoridated water on health."
-It is clearly evident that it was not considered by the BMA (British Medical Association), British Dental Association (BDA), BFS (British Fluoridation Society) and FPHM, (Faculty of Public Health and Medicine) since they all insist, as in the briefing paper to Members of Parliament - that fluoridation is safe and non-injurious to health.
+It is evident that it was not considered by the BMA (British Medical Association), British Dental Association (BDA), BFS (British Fluoridation Society) and FPHM, (Faculty of Public Health and Medicine) since they all insist, as in the briefing paper to Members of Parliament - that fluoridation is safe and non-injurious to health.

 Fluoride Was Once Prescribed as an Antithyroid Drug

 Most of us think that fluoride is generally a good supplement to reduce tooth decay.
 Fluoride, however, has also been prescribed as a drug to reduce the activity of the thyroid gland.
-Up through the 1950s, doctors in Europe and South America prescribed fluoride to reduce thyroid function in patients with overactive thyroids (hyperthyroidism).
+In the 1950s, doctors in Europe and South America prescribed fluoride to reduce thyroid function in patients with overactive thyroids (hyperthyroidism).

 Doctors selected fluoride as a thyroid suppressant based on findings linking fluoride to goiter, and, as predicted, fluoride therapy did reduce thyroid activity in the treated patients.